The Wisdom of Justice

 The balancing point is on “better,” and what is being weighed is not wealth but righteousness vs. injustice.
 In the scope of the Bible, “righteousness” contains several meanings.
 We are righteous before God in Christ.
 Not because of anything we’ve done but because of what Jesus did.
 This is judicial and relational righteousness.
 But there is also the sense of being righteous in our choices.
 Are we just towards one another?

 Being unjust in business may make us wealthy.
-There are plenty of stories of folks that were ruthless and unjust in their business practices and amassed great fortunes.
-This proverb is reminding us that there is something more important than wealth – our integrity.
+There are plenty of stories of folks who were ruthless and unjust in their business practices and amassed great fortunes.
+This proverb reminds us that there is something more important than wealth – our integrity.

 It is better to own little and walk with integrity towards others and righteousness before God.
 We all have to make hard choices at times.
 Do we lie to protect ourselves?
 Do we do something unethical or immoral at work because we’ve been ordered to by our employer?
-I’ve had to face those choices, I’m sure that you have too.
-The risk is that if we do the right thing, we may lose our job.
+I’ve had to face those choices; I’m sure you have, too.
+The risk is that if we do the right thing, we may lose our jobs.
 This proverb places the priority on our righteousness (our integrity) over our income.
 That’s not easy.

 One day many years ago, a few months into my new job at an office machine company, I was delivering a new copier with the owner’s son.
 We soon discovered that a rail was missing, which connected the sorter to the copier.
 As luck would have it, the machine we were replacing was a related model and had the part we needed.
 But, the machine was owned by a rival company.
 The owner’s son told me to “borrow” the part, but I refused.
 I’m happy to report that my bosses respected my integrity when they found out.
 I also realize that it could have ended differently.